UKM-HUB/ukm_hub/README.md

 ## SME's (Small & Medium Enterprises)

 1. User (SMEs) must first register using their company email and password, after registration the user will be redirected to the update company profile page.
-If the update succeeded then the user must be verified first by the coop before using the app (assuming the user has been approved by admin cooperative).
+If the update succeeded then the company must be verified first by the admin cooperatives before using the app (assuming the company has been approved by admin cooperative).
 These step is similar to corporate only the difference in type of company.

 2. SMEs that have been verified by admin cooperative can use the search feature approximately the same in accordance with the SME category.
-Search map view and list view helping SMEs to see the detail of corporate
+Search map view and list view helping SMEs to see the details of the corporate

 3. SMEs can create requests that can be seen by the surrounding corporate with the same category, request can be responded by the corporate by sending a reply message.